Skip to main content

 <PROGRAM-NAME> <COMMAND> <SUBCOMMAND> <OPTIONS> [VALUES] <FLAGS>

-The program name is segul on Linux, MacOS, and Windows Subsystem for Linux, and segul.exe on Windows. segul features are available using the subcommands.
+The program name is segul on Linux, MacOS, and Windows Subsystem for Linux, and segul.exe on Windows.
+We group features into categories represented as commands.
+SEGUL CLI features are available using subcommands.
 Each of the subcommands has options, and some of them also have flags.
-Options require users to input the value, such as the --dir option that requires users to input the path to the alignment directory: --dir alignment_path/ .
-Some options are available across all subcommands, whereas the other options are specific to certain subcommands (see below).
-Flags are used without a value, such as --sort flag in the convert subcommand that is used to sort sequences in the output files.
+Options require users to input the value, such as the --dir option that requires users to input the path to the alignment directory: --dir alignment_path/.
+Some options are available across all subcommands, whereas others are specific to certain subcommands (see below).
+Flags are used without a value, such as the --sort flag in the convert subcommand used to sort sequences in the output files.

-In summary, we keep segul commands, subcommands, and options consistent:
+In summary, we keep SEGUL CLI commands, subcommands, and options consistent:

-1. SEGUL CLI consist of command and subcommands.
-For example, segul sequence convert and segul align concat.
-The command is grouped
+1. The SEGUL CLI consists of commands and subcommands, such as segul sequence convert and segul align concat.

-3. Short options always prefix with a single dash (-).
-For example, the short option of --input is -i.
+3. Short options are always prefixed with a single dash (-).
+For example, the short --input option is -i.

 4. Options with equal sign (=), such as --re=, require the input values to be in a single or double quotation.
 For example, --re="^Genus".

-5. Some options are available both in long and short versions.
-The rest of the options are only available in long versions. segul command options will never be available only in a short version.
+5. Some options are available in both long and short versions, while the rest are only available in long versions.
+The SEGUL CLI command options will never be available only in a short version.

 Commands: